msjun23/RL-based-Navigation/map_gen/README.md

    - `world_file = 'train_data/world_files/world_%d.world' % iteration`
    - `path_file  = 'test_data/path_files/path_%d.npy'      % iteration`

-   Here, `path_file` is the paths to the reference data,
+   Here, `path_file` refers to the paths to the reference data,
      and `world_file` is the path to the folder you want to generate.

 2. **Parameters**